Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Bulette.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Bulette"]
 ---
 # Bulette
 *Source: Monster Manual p.
-34, Princes of the Apocalypse, Storm King's Thunder, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Light of Xaryxis, Dragonlance: Shadow of the Dragon Queen*
+34. Available in the SRD.*

 A bulette is a massive predator that terrorizes any lands it inhabits.
 Also called a "land shark," it lives only to feed.
 Irascible and rapacious, bulettes fear no other creature, and they attack with no regard for superior numbers or strength.